-Deborah Martin is a contemporary American Painter and independent curator based in Sky Valley one hundred miles East of Los Angeles, CA. Her artistic work examines the complexities of individual experience particularly in relation to home, isolation and memory.
+Deborah Martin (b.
+Boston, 1961) is a contemporary American Painter and Independent Curator based in Sky Valley located in Southern California's Mojave Desert.
+Her artistic work examines the complexities of individual experience particularly in relation to home, isolation and memory.
 Much of her practice emerges in collaborative conversation with writers and poets, taking form through exhibitions and publications.
 For the past several years she has been collaborating with the Los Angeles poet and literary critic Nicky Sa-eun Schildkraut.

-She is represented by AMP Gallery Provincetown, MA, George Billis Gallery, Los Angeles, CA and Melissa Morgan Fine Art, Palm Desert, C
+She is represented by AMP Gallery Provincetown, MA, George Billis Gallery, Los Angeles, CA and Melissa Morgan Fine Art, Palm Desert, CA